Download a PDF of the report here Food Poverty and Fair Access to Food.docx

-- Working together with other voluntary and commercial organisations, including Play Torbay (provider of free play activities), Paignton Larder (food bank), Riverford Organic Farm, and other local businesses, is also integral to the success of this project.
+- Working with other voluntary and commercial organisations, including Play Torbay (provider of free play activities), Paignton Larder (food bank), Riverford Organic Farm, and other local businesses, is also integral to SWFV’s success.

 - The availability of fresh produce is an issue.
 SWFV depends on donations from lots of different businesses but often only knows the day before what they will receive.
 This makes it difficult to plan, and inevitably limits the number of people who can reliably be fed at each session.